Lisp-Stat/documentation/content/en/docs/Contributing/_index.md

 1. To allow the project to use the source code and redistribute it
 2. The contribution is theirs to give, e.g. does not belong to their employer or someone else
 3. Does not contain any patented 'stuff'.

-### How long will it take?

-The entire process should take less than an hour.
-30-40 minutes is typical.

 ### Mechanics of the CLA
 The Lisp-Stat project uses CLAs to accept regular contributions from